Blog

 10. Google Sheets (with structure)

 Even with sophisticated tools available, many founders still use Sheets for headcount planning.
-Sheets works if the model is simple, assumptions don’t change too often, and someone owns the financial structure.
-The tradeoff is fragility: one broken link affects your entire plan.
+It works if the model is simple, assumptions don't change often, and someone owns the structure.
+The tradeoff is fragility: one broken link can affect your entire plan.

 Best for: earliest-stage teams that want total flexibility.